okx/okexchain-docs/building-modules/wasm-module/vmbridge.md

 event __OKCCallToWasm(string wasmAddr, uint256 value，string calldata);
 ```
 - `wasmAddr`: The called WASM contract.
 It should be string.
 (For example 0x5A8D648DEE57b2fc90D98DC17fa887159b69638b)
 - `value`: When calling a WASM contract, the amount of OKT tokens to be transferred to the contract can be specified.
-It's important to note that a WASM contract does not have a **payable** concept like EVM contracts do.
+It’s important to note that a WASM contract does not have a **payable** concept like EVM contracts do.
 - `calldata`: To call a WASM contract, parameters such as the method name and its parameters should be specified.
-It's similar to an **ABI**.
+It’s similar to an **ABI**.

 **Notice:**
 > 1. EVM calls to WASM can only confirm if the call was successful but can not return the value of the called WASM method.